rwanwork/PLSA-MP/README.md

 The PLSA software is written in C and has been compiled using the GNU gcc compiler v4.1.2 under Linux.
 OpenMP is included with the compiler and Open MPI v1.2.4 was used.
 The system was tested on a 64-bit system, but does not make use of any features specific to 64-bit architectures.

-The PLSA system uses Autotools in order to create a Makefile which is configured to your system's settings.
-This is done using the "configure" script.
+The PLSA system uses [CMake](https://cmake.org/) in order to create a Makefile which is configured to your system's settings.
+We suggest you perform an "out-of-source" build.
 Simply perform the following:

-    ./configure;make
+    mkdir build; cd build; cmake ..; make

 Running PLSA